Don-Wealth/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Tasks 0.
 My name, is a script that switches the current user to the user betty.

 Task 1.
 Who am I, is a script that prints the effective username of the current user.
+Task 2 Groups, this script prints all the groups the current user is part of Task 3 New owner, this script describes how to change to owner of a file to a new owner Task 4.
+Empty!, a script that creates an empty file called hello Task 5.
+Execute, this script adds execute permission to the owner of the file hello Task 6 Multiple permissions, adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.